Watch past educational presentations and see live events in real time

 Make a choice that matters

-The American College of Rheumatology and Association of Rheumatology Health Professionals invite you to submit a case-based image and take advantage of the opportunity to have your work peer-reviewed by experts in the field.
-If accepted, your image will be digitally displayed in the distinguished international venue of the ACR/ARP Annual Meeting and added to the ACR Rheumatology Image Library collection.
-One image will be selected as the winner of the Image Competition and be published in the Arthritis & Rheumatology journal.
-The winner will receive complimentary registration to the 2018 ACR/ARP Annual Meeting.*
+Submit a case-based image for peer review and display at ACR Convergence, the ACR's annual meeting.
+If accepted, your image will be added to the ACR Rheumatology Image Library collection.
+One image will be selected as the winner of the Image Competition and published in the Arthritis & Rheumatology journal.
+The winner will receive complimentary registration to ACR Convergence 2021.

 Who is eligible to submit an image

 ACR and ARP members and non-members are eligible to submit an image.

 The ACR seeks images representing a diverse range of patients that show either characteristic or unusual manifestations of the rheumatic disease in the following disease categories:

 Images that are not eligible for submission

 See information about the use of Rheumatology Image Library images, including the annual meeting embargo policy.